 The ventilated fly fishing reel was developed in Vermont by Charles Orvis of Manchester, who devised a method of allowing a fishing line to dry quickly on the reel.
 His invention was so successful that the company he founded in 1856 (still in Manchester) remains one of the country's best-known suppliers of fishing and sporting goods.

 Education: In addition to being the first state to provide for a state university in its constitution, Vermont built the first land grant college under a national plan conceived by Vermont's US Senator Justin Morrill.
 The first agricultural college in the US (as it is known officially, "The University of Vermont and State Agricultural College"), the first normal school, the first private military academy (Norwich University) and the first school specifically established for the college training of women were also in Vermont.

 A known "Last":

-Until 1996, Vermont was the only state without a Wal-Mart.
-As of this writing, there are four: Bennington (how fitting is that?
-First town, first Wal-Mart), Rutland, Berlin and Williston.
-The store planned for St. Albans Town remains the center of considerable controversy in Franklin County.
-There is rumor of one being planned for the Newport area.
+Until 1996, Vermont was the only state without a WalMart.
+There are now five: Bennington (how fitting is that?
+First town, first WalMart), Rutland, Berlin, Williston, and in 2013, after nearly twenty years of legal wrangling, the largest in the state opened in St. Albans Town.
+There is rumor of another being planned for the Newport area.